darioncassel/sok-differential-testing/index.md

 ##### 2. Test Scope

-The test scope was *system testing*, in this case, the entirety of nqsb-TLS.
+The test scope was *system testing*, in this case, the entirety of nqsb-TLS was the SUT.
+Technically, the nqsb-TLS was presented as part of a web-server ot potential attackers, so other pieces of the architecture were under test as well, but their faults were not considered as part of the authors' analysis.

 ##### 3. Exceptional Element

-*Exceptional inputs*; the penetration testing gave inputs to the server.
+*Exceptional inputs*; third-party attackers attempted to use whatever methods available to them to overcome the security of OpenSSL.
+Their point of access was input to the server.

 ##### 4. Test Oracle

-For the penetration testing, there oracle was *manual inspection*; whether a successful attack could occur or not.
+For the penetration testing, the oracle was a form of *manual inspection*; since the server was set up as a Bitcoin pinata, a successful attack on the server would amount to an oracle purporting a *failure*.
+Similarly, the lack of a successful attack could be viewed as a kind of *validation* of the SUT.

 ##### 5. Oracle Specification

-Since the oracle is manual there is no specification.
+Since the oracle was manual inspection of the server for successful attacks, there was no specification.

 ##### 6. Exit Criteria